FIWARE/ops.Fidash/docs/user_guide/user_guide.md

     ![show flavor differences](images/show flavor differences.png)

-## Maintennance calendar
+## Maintenance calendar

-Calendar widget is a horizontal-based timeline, where each region is placed on a different row, plus one for no-maintennance requests.
-Users must have proper rights to create events on a certain row, by veing infrastructure owner or the region or by being designated as authorized for creating no-maintenance requests.
-Roles in grey color are not writtable by the user, whereas he does have permission to write on white ones.
+Calendar widget is a horizontal-based time-line, where each region is placed on a different row, plus one for no-maintenance requests.
+Users must have proper rights to create events on a certain row, by being infrastructure owner or the region or by being designated as authorized for creating no-maintenance requests.
+Roles in grey color are not writable by the user, whereas he does have permission to write on white ones.
 A regular lab user shall see all the calendar marked in grey.

 ![calendar](images/calendar.png)

-By _double clicking_ on the specified row (whenerer user is authorized), a modal dialog appears to enter details.
-Textual description must be written here, but timing can be stablished back on the calendar.
+By _double clicking_ on the specified row (whenever user is authorized), a modal dialog appears to enter details.
+Textual description must be written here, but timing can be established back on the calendar.
 By _clicking_ on an event that the user can modify, interface changes being able to delete it or, more important, drag edges to the desired values for modifying start and end date and time.

 ![calendar edit](images/calendar edit.png)